TheHitchhikersGuideToFinance/TheTravelGuide/content/digging_resources/privacy/browsers_and_search_engines/_index.md

 battery life by blocking tracking software.

 {{< hint info >}}
-In addition to the built in protection from Brave, you can install [uBlock Origin](https://ublockorigin.com/) which is a wide-spectrum content blocker
+In addition to the built in protection from Brave, it is recommended to install [uBlock Origin](https://ublockorigin.com/) which is a wide-spectrum content blocker.
 {{< /hint >}}

 ### Tor